Hectahx/CS3SP-SecProg-CW-PT2/README.md

 1. Copy your project into the directory you configured in Apache

 2. Configure your application to connect to the MySQL database.
+    - import "Database/form_data.sql" into phpmyadmin on your ubuntu machine (127.0.0.1/phpmyadmin)
     - Connection to the database is done in [php/connection.php](php/connection.php)

 ## Tests